Scientific report shows how commissioned photography gives you more bang for your buck

 3. If a person is interesting they become more three-dimensional in your mind and therefore more memorable.

 So the aim of the Flip-Side Portrait is to provide a high quality “at work” picture and an “outside work” image to go with it.
 These can be used online where the text beside the work picture encourages the viewer to roll their mouse over the image to reveal the other side or in all kinds of printed media where the alternative image adds depth to the person being described.
+It can also work well in retail photography as well as product and food photography.

 This is John McKee, Chief Executive of Linkubator, CEO of Amtec Medical and co-author of “STAR – Leadership Behaviours for Stellar SME Growth” (written with his Father, Will McKee).